 - Over the next 3 months, if you could prototype a small piece of your future what would this look like?
 Who could help?
 What practical steps will you take?

 - And so many more…

-After listening to my inner leader, and conducting a small survey, I will be making some exciting changes to my business!
+After listening to my inner leader and conducting a small survey, I will be making some exciting changes to my business!
 Although I still love my work, I want to reignite and infuse more of my wisdom in my offerings and redefine my programs.
-This requires more change, more courage and I believe a stronger expression of who I am.
+This requires more change, more courage, and a stronger expression of who I am.
 This means serving you and your organizations even better!
 Stay tuned and please reach out at any time.

 “How does one become a butterfly?” she asked pensively.
 “You must want to fly so much that you are willing to give up being a caterpillar.”Trina Paulus